1967 Dime Value Checker: Errors List & No Mint Mark Worth

 1967 SMS Special Strike Dime Value

-Special Mint Set dimes were produced specifically for collectors during the 1965-1967 period when traditional proof production was suspended.
-Only 1,860,000 SMS dimes were struck at Philadelphia.
+Special Mint Set dimes were produced specifically for collectors during the 1965–1967 period when traditional proof production was suspended.
+Only 1,863,344 SMS sets were struck — a significant drop from the 1966 mintage of 2,261,583, making 1967 SMS coins the scarcest of the three-year series.

 1967 SMS Special Strike Dime Price/Grade Chart